 Asthma Australia said the hazard reduction burn season was just getting started, usually spanning autumn months.

 The organisation hoping to get more action from authorities to better protect vulnerable people against health impacts caused by hazard reduction burns.

-Asthma Australia is advising parents with children who have asthma to seek extra information on their website or call their free 1800 ASTHMA Helpline (1800 278 462) for support on how to prepare in the event of smoky conditions.
+Asthma Australia is advising parents with children who have asthma to seek extra information on their website or call 1800 ASTHMA (1800 278 462) for support on how to prepare in the event of smoky conditions.

 To know how to better prepare for hazard reduction burn and smoky conditions, visit Asthma Australia’s Hazard Reduction Burn webpage.